The Library’s Special Collections team includes curators and other staff with expertise in supporting research. We can help in several ways.

 - We can support your research funding applications, with specialist advice and costings.

-In fact, if your research proposal relates to Special Collections, it is essential to talk to us at the earliest opportunity.
+In fact, if your research proposal relates to our Special Collections, it is essential to talk to us at the earliest opportunity.